spring-petclinic/spring-framework-petclinic/readme.md

 ## Database configuration

-In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.
+In its default configuration, Petclinic uses an in-memory database (H2) which gets populated at startup with data.

 A similar setups is provided for MySQL and PostgreSQL in case a persistent database configuration is needed.
 To run petclinic locally using persistent database, it is needed to run with profile defined in main pom.xml file.